 More on active hope you will find in the Work That Reconnects Network and in Active Hope

 Social and psychosocial education activities for children, adolescents and adults.
-Their aim is developing creativity, an increase in individual and collective self-awareness, to offer the space for processing relationships within the group but also to the wider social context, engaging actively in everyday life while being able to recognise the individual self as an aspect of an intricate ecosystem.
+They aim at creativity development, increase in individual and collective self-awareness, offering space for processing relationships within the group but also to the wider social context, engaging actively in everyday life while being able to recognise the individual self as an aspect of an intricate ecosystem.

 By creating the necessary space for action and being able to recognise the multiplicity of relationships, sociocultural animation allows its members to experience themselves through collective instead of exclusively individual processes.